Life List #69: Keep a plant alive for six months.

 It’s yet to bear fruit but that should come in the spring.
 Hopefully.
 In the meantime I’ll continue to water it, tend to it, watch it grow.

-As long as we don’t talk about the six or seven herb plants I’ve killed in that time frame…
+As long as we don’t talk about those six or seven herb plants I’ve killed in that same time frame…

 “Keep a plant alive for six months” was number 69 on my life list.